guewen/odoo-2015-connector-queue-job/slides.md

 name: why-sequence2
 background-image: url(sequence_jobs2.svg)

+???

+Illustration legend:
+Now the requests of the user postpone an asynchronous job and directly returns a reponse.
+The user is able to work on another thing.
+A Connector Runner will execute the job as soon as possible.

 ---
 class: center, middle, inverse .connector-word-title[Connector]

 ???

-How do we queue in Odoo then?
+How do we do asynchronous jobs in Odoo then?

 Connector is an OCA addons.

 Used in many addons.
 Magento.
 Prestashop.
 Various connectors.

 But also some which are not connectors, addons that use only the jobs queue.
-Example: module to import large CSV files in jobs, chunk by chunk.
+Example: module (base_import_async) to import large CSV files in jobs, chunk by chunk.

+Tagline:
 Framework to build connectors.
 But not limited to connectors.
+It's a Jobs Queue!

 ---
 # Queue it!

 Dependency on .connector-word[connector]

-Install your addon in the connector:

 --